Experts at cybersecurity specialist Check Point have issued an APB to all Android device users: the HummingBad malware problem could intensify.

 Despite the hefty, albeit ill-gotten gains, one larger concern lies in the safety of data on any given device, which Check Point explained could fall prey to targeted attacks on businesses or government agencies, or sold to cybercriminals on the black market.

-HummingBad is the brainchild of a group of developers called Yingmob.
-The team operates alongside a legitimate Chinese advertising and analytics company based in Beijing.
-The Yingmob shares its resources and technology with HummingBad.
+HummingBad is the brainchild of a group of developers called Yingmob, according to CNET, which reports that the team operates alongside a legitimate Chinese advertising and analytics company based in Beijing.
+Yingmob shares its resources and technology with HummingBad.

 “The team responsible for developing the malicious components is the 'Development Team for Overseas Platform' which includes four groups with a total of 25 employees,” wrote Check Point.